 By assuming β>ω, most of the features are similar to the previous situation, except that the model now predicts no constraints on the maximum activity (Fig. 8-figure supplement 2C).
 The system shows nullclines with an intersection at a unique repellor.
 The activities of R1 and R2 bifurcate at the line of R1=R2.
 The example dynamics show that the activity of R1, which has higher initial value, increases to an unlimited level and thus will reach a decision threshold.
 The rising speed of R1 depends on the advantage of R1 over R2 as defined by their initial values.

-Taken together, this analysis show that persistent activity is present as normalized coding of input values only with symmetric gain control weights (w=v) and inactive disinhibition (β).
+Taken together, these analyses show that persistent activity is present as normalized coding of input values only with symmetric gain control weights (w=v) and inactive disinhibition (β).
 When disinhibition has a moderate strength (0<β<ω), the persistent activity gradually transitions from value coding to categorical choice coding but avoids hitting the decision threshold.
 When disinhibition is strong enough (β>ω), the system generates WTA competition and reaches the decision threshold.

 Simulation on pharmacological manipulation

-In Fig. 10 we tested GABAergic agonist manipulation effects in both the LDDM and RNM (Wong & Wang, 2006) by assuming different levels of enhancement of the GABAergic projections from the inhibitory pools.
-For LDDM (Figs. 10A-D), we assumed ωij=1, τR=τG=τD=100 ms, input scale S = 256, decision threshold = 70 Hz, and dt = 1 ms. Panel A illustrated the temporal dynamic of excitatory pools (R1 and R2) under input coherence of 25% between control (GABAergic weight = 1.0) and agonist (GABAergic weight = 3.8) conditions (other parameters used were α=5, β=1.4, σ=0).
-Panel B examined the predicted RT and choice accuracy over different input coherences (c’ = [0, 3.2, 6.4, 12.8, 25.6, 51.2] %) and levels of GABAergic activities (from 1 (control) to 4 (enhanced)) (α=10, β=1.1, σ=2, and 10000 repetitions).
-Panel C showed the chromomeric and psychometric curves continuous input coherences (1% – 100%) under the section between control (GABAergic weight = 1.0) and GABAergic agonist (GABAergic weight = 1.8).
-Panel D scanned the full parameter space of α and β between the contrast of control (GABAergic weight = 1.0) and GABAergic agonist (GABAergic weight = 1.8) (c’ = 3.2%, σ=2.0 and 10000 repetitions).
+In Fig. 10 we tested GABAergic agonist manipulation effects in both the LDDM and RNM (Wong & Wang, 2006) by assuming different levels of enhancement of the inhibitory projections.
+For LDDM (Figs. 10A-D), we assumed ωij=1, τR=τG=τD=100 ms, input scale S = 256, decision threshold = 70 Hz, and dt = 1 ms. Panel A illustrated the temporal dynamic of excitatory pools (R1 and R2) under input coherence of 25% between control (inhibitory connection weight = 1.0) and agonist (inhibitory connection weight = 3.8) conditions (other parameters used were α=5, G0 = 0, β=1.4, σ=0).
+Panel B examined the predicted RT and choice accuracy over different input coherences (c’ = [0, 3.2, 6.4, 12.8, 25.6, 51.2] %) and levels of inhibitory weights (from 1 (control) to 4 (enhanced)) (α=10, G0 = 0, β=1.1, σ=2, and 10000 repetitions).
+Panel C showed the chromomeric and psychometric curves over a number of input coherences (1% – 100%) under the section between control and GABAergic agonist (inhibitory connection weight = 1.8).
+Panel D scanned the full parameter space of α and β between the contrast of control and GABAergic agonist (inhibitory connection weight = 1.8) (c’ = 3.2%, G0 = 0, σ=2.0 and 10000 repetitions).
 For RNM (Figs. 10E-G), we used the parameters specified in Wong and Wang, 2006 for the mean-field rate model.
 GABAergic weight was manipulated by weighting the inhibitory connection in the model.
-Panel E illustrated the noiseless neural dynamics of RNM using the same input coherences and GABAergic enhancement levels as in panel A. Panel F was set to compare with panel B, thus the input coherences and GABAergic activation kept the same as in panel B, with noise amplitude set as σ=.02 under the framework of Wong and Wang, 2006.
+Panel E illustrated the noiseless neural dynamics of RNM using the same input coherences and inhibitory enhancement levels as in panel A. Panel F was set to compare with panel B, thus the input coherences and inhibitory enhancement kept the same as in panel B, with noise amplitude set as σ=.02 under the framework of Wong and Wang, 2006.
 Panel G showed the chromomeric and psychometric function predicted by RNM under the same input and GABAergic assumptions as in panel C.

 Data and code availability